England: Major conurbations

 The Greater London Built-up Area is by far the largest urban area in England and one of the busiest cities in the world.
 It is considered a global city and has a population larger than any other country in the United Kingdom besides England itself.
 Other urban areas of considerable size and influence tend to be in northern England or the English Midlands.
 There are 50 settlements which have designated city status in England, while the wider United Kingdom has 66.

 While many cities in England are quite large, such as Birmingham, Sheffield, Manchester, Liverpool, Leeds, Newcastle, Bradford, Nottingham, population size is not a prerequisite for city status.
 Traditionally the status was given to towns with diocesan cathedrals, so there are smaller cities like Wells, Ely, Ripon, Truro and Chichester.

 Economy

-England's economy is one of the largest and most dynamic in the world, with an average GDP per capita of £28,100.
+England's economy is one of the largest and most dynamic in the world, with a GDP per capita of £37,852 in 2022.
 HM Treasury, led by the Chancellor of the Exchequer, is responsible for developing and executing the government's public finance policy and economic policy.
 Usually regarded as a mixed market economy, it has adopted many free market principles, yet maintains an advanced social welfare infrastructure.
-The official currency in England is the pound sterling, whose ISO 4217 code is GBP.
-Taxation in England is quite competitive when compared to much of the rest of Europe – the basic rate of personal tax is 20% on taxable income up to £31,865 above the personal tax-free allowance (normally £10,000), and 40% on any additional earnings above that amount.